 40-4-219.
 Amendment of parenting plan -- mediation.
 (1) The court may in its discretion amend a prior parenting plan if it finds, upon the basis of facts that have arisen since the prior plan or that were unknown to the court at the time of entry of the prior plan, that a change has occurred in the circumstances of the child and that the amendment is necessary to serve the best interest of the child.
-In determining the child's best interest under this section, the court may, in addition to the criteria in 40-4-212, also consider whether:

-(a) the parents agree to the amendment;
+(i) the parents agree to the amendment;

-(b) the child has been integrated into the family of the petitioner with consent of the parents;
+(ii) the child has been integrated into the family of the petitioner with consent of the parents;

-(d) one parent has willfully and consistently:
+(iv) one parent has willfully and consistently:

-(i) refused to allow the child to have any contact with the other parent; or
+(A) refused to allow the child to have any contact with the other parent; or

 (2) A court may modify a de facto parenting arrangement in accordance with the factors set forth in 40-4-212.